 Not only will these techniques help your dog stay calm, but they can also help keep him safe.
 A dog moving freely around the car can easily get injured, so setting rules about where and how much they can move will help make road trips easier and safer.

 1. Try on the gear

 Once you find the right travel gear for your dog, you will want to make sure he's comfortable with it.
 Allow him to check out any and all safety gear.
-Try on harnesses, use treats and verbal praise to encourage him to check out dog car seats, crates, or car seat covers.
+Try on harnesses, and use treats and verbal praise to encourage him to check out your new dog car seats, crates, or dog car seat covers.

 You want him to associate his car gear with a reward, so don't be stingy on the treats and "atta boys!".

 2. Practice getting in the car

 Getting in and out of the car safely is a big part of your road trip plans.
 If your dog isn't used to car rides, you will need to practice getting in and out of the car safely.
 Bigger dogs usually don't have an issue making the leap into the car, but they may still be nervous doing so.